 How to Fix the bleeding issues with the E3D Lite6

 Asking for advice on Facebook proved quite helpful.
-Members pointed out that very likely the Teflon tube was not fully inserted.
+Members pointed out that it was very likely that I had not fully inserted the Teflon tube.

-The regular PTFE tube was recently replaced with the Capricorn XS, and sure enough, there was a small gap after taking the hot end apart:
+I recently replaced the regular PTFE tube with the Capricorn XS, and sure enough, there was a small gap after they took the hot end apart:

-After re-seating the tube, problem resolved, and the transition length could be reduced tremendously, from the standard 130mm to about 100mm for strong colors, and 80mm for weak colors.
+I resolved the problem by reseating the tube, and I was able to reduce the transition length tremendously, from the standard 130mm to about 100mm for strong colors, and 80mm for weak colors.